imagingbook/gopro-file-renamer/README.md

 * A Java runtime must be installed (min.
 Version 1.8) on your machine and the `java` executable must be on the path.
 * Download [**assets/renamer.jar**](https://github.com/imagingbook/gopro-file-renamer/tree/master/assets/renamer.jar) to your local file system.
 This is an executable
   JAR file which includes all dependencies.
-* Open a command or shell window in the same location and type
+* Open a command or shell window in the same location, then type
   ```
   java -jar renamer.jar
   ```